Ageism at work

 Ageism at work: What employers need to know

-Farhanah Iqbal, Senior Inclusion and Diversity Consultant, discusses what is ageism in the workplace, how to avoid stereotyping and what interventions and actions are encouraged to prevent Age-discrimination.
+Find out what ageism in the workplace is, how to avoid stereotyping and what interventions and actions are encouraged to prevent age-discrimination.
+Read on to learn more.

 In a world of ageing populations, extending working lives is widely viewed as an economic necessity.
 With up to four generations working alongside each other, organisations must ensure that workplaces are inclusive, avoiding both individual and organisational harm.